hydra3333/vapoursynth-cnr3/src/handover_documents/FINAL_DOCS/CNR3_THIS_CHAT_DELTA_keystone_K1A_through_K1E_branch_c_v3.md

   predecessor (real lookup/addref, carried in frameData) and request source[1]; at `arAllFramesReady` retrieve source[1], compute output[1] via the proven P.11B composition, **release** the predecessor after use, store output[1] per existing checkpoint policy, return output[1].
+  **[SUPERSEDED — predecessor handling is now PIN-CARRY; see the 2026-06-23 pin-carry decision note at the end of this section.]**
 - **Ownership (OPPOSITE tail to K.1B):** acquired=1, released=1, transferred=0, balance=0.
+  **[SUPERSEDED — restated in pin-ledger terms by the 2026-06-23 pin-carry decision note at the end of this section.]**
 - **Dependency declaration change:** `rpStrictSpatial` → `rpGeneral` (this resolves FI-04).
 Rationale:
   `rpStrictSpatial` ("only requests frame N to output frame N") stops being truthful once the filter is recursive and later requests bounded source ranges for recovery; `rpNoFrameReuse` is too